microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/adx_dashboards/_index.md

 ## Generate orders from Contoso Supermarket store applications

-- On the Agora client VM **Ag-VM-Client**, open Edge browser.
+- On the Agora client VM, open Edge browser.
 From the favorites bar review bookmarks created for PoS applications for different stores and environments.

   ![PoS app bookmarks](./img/pos_app_edge_bookmarks.png)